 CI 104: Investment Analysis for Commercial Investment Real Estate

 Optimize investment returns and effectively forecast investment performance by quantifying real estate risk.

 Online Ethics Course

 This free training covers the CCIM Code and Standards of Practice of the CCIM Institute.

 CI 101 is a bedrock class for real estate practitioners at a time when risk mitigation, pricing, and cycle assurance have become critical to investors.
 CI 101 introduces the CCIM Cash Flow Model, a tool for ensuring your investment decisions are based on wise finance fundamentals.
-Throughout the course, you will become familiar with financial concepts such as Internal Rate of Return (IRR), Net Present Value (NPV), Cap Rate, Capital Accumulation, and the Annual Growth Rate of Capital to compare different types of commercial real estate investments.
+During the course, you will learn how to use key financial concepts such as Internal Rate of Return (IRR), Net Present Value (NPV), Cap Rate, Capital Accumulation, and the Annual Growth Rate of Capital to compare different types of commercial real estate investments.

 Spring 2020: CI103: User Decision Analysis for Commercial Investment Real Estate +

 CI 102 is one of CCIM’s most innovative core courses, which shows you how to deploy “big data” and the most advanced digital tools to assess critical issues like market demand, location facility, and supply-chain strategy.
 CI 102 students have learned BAO mapping and data analytics to help their clients select store locations; others used Tapestry Segmentation to determine demand for apartment properties.
 In CI 102 you’ll work with four case studies covering each of the major property types: office, industrial, multifamily, and retail.